hantsy/spring6-sandbox/docs/boot-vibur-dbcp.md

 }
 ```

-Add a `@ConfigurationPropertiesScan` annotation to the `DemoApplication` class to activate the `ViburProperities`.
+Add a `@ConfigurationPropertiesScan` annotation to the `DemoApplication` class to activate the `ViburProperties`.

-Now all the vibur-specific properties are bound to the prefix `spring.datasource.vibur`.
-You can customize them in the *application.properties*.
+Now all the Vibur-specific properties are bound to the prefix `spring.datasource.vibur`.
+You can customize them in *application.properties*:

 ```properties
 spring.datasource.vibur.pool-initial-size=2